 Today we will have a short drive up the western side of the Freetown Peninsular to arrive in the Aberdeen district of Freetown City., the capital of Sierra Leone.

 You have plenty of time to head out and explore the sites in and around Freetown, before heading out for a final group meal together!

 We stay in a comfortable hotel with good facilities.

-2 nights in Freetown, the Capital City of Sierra Leone
+Overnight in the Capital of Sierra Leone, Freetown

 Today is your final day and there are no activities planned.